Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Results

 \subsection{Human evaluation}

 The human evaluation scores for the CS and ACS methods, as well as for CS and \textit{DoubleExp}, are displayed in Table \ref{tab:human_evaluation_double_exp}.
-It is worth mentioning that high MAUVE scores and balanced coherence and diversity do not always align with human judgments.
-For example, evaluators consistently show a preference for CS over \textit{DoubleExp} across all datasets.
+It is worth mentioning that high MAUVE scores do not always align with human judgments.
+For instance, evaluators consistently show a preference for CS over \textit{DoubleExp} across all datasets.
 Conversely, ACS is favored in terms of fluency, and AC is preferred for coherence.
 Nonetheless, when considering all datasets together, there is a slight overall preference for ACS compared to its non-adaptive version.